How to Successfully Upsell and Cross-Sell on Your eCommerce Store (with Examples)

 6. Offer your customers free shipping

-This is a nice gesture, but, the most effective way to use a free shipping incentive is to use it as a way to convince customers who already made a purchase to make another one.
+This is a nice gesture, but the most effective way to use a free shipping incentive is to use it as a way to convince customers who have already purchased to make another purchase.

 Just tell your customers how much more they have to spend on your store to have a chance to get free shipping, and that’s it.